joshua-deans/Walking-Group/README.md

 ##### Unfortunately, this project relies on API Keys, and a server that are not provided.
 Therefore it is not usable in it's current state.

-Walking Group is an Android application that encourages students to walk to class.
-It gives them features to walk safely with a walking group, and communicate with group leaders and their parents.
-Parents of the student can also monitor their children, keeping them safe.
+Walking Group is an Android application that encourages health and safety by motivating students to walk to class together.

 This project interacts with a server made by SFU for this project.
 The project is written in native Java, and interacts with the server using a Retrofit REST interface.